Vestue/astronvim_config/.github/README.md

-# AstroNvim User Configuration Example
+# AstroNvim User Configuration

-A user configuration template for [AstroNvim](https://github.com/AstroNvim/AstroNvim)
+A user configuration for [AstroNvim](https://github.com/AstroNvim/AstroNvim)

+## Configuration

+### Themes

+Currently uses the default theme but will be set up to use [Catppuccin](https://github.com/catppuccin/nvim)

+### Scripts

+- bgToggle: Toggle between transparent and opaque background.

 ## 🛠️ Installation